JoBaHP/Car-management-system/README.md

 # Car-managment-system

+!
+Project under development.

-Angualar CRUD  app for a car managment and sortyng sytem.
+Angualar CRUD  app for a car managment and sortyng sytem using bootstrap (*no jquery).
+In project you can find :
+- ngx-bootstrap
+- template driven form
+- reactive forms
+- alertify service
+-